1757-05-06 - Battle of Prague

 - Reserve between Nusle and the Direktorhofe

 As soon as the junction of his army had been effected, Frederick rode in company of Schwerin, Wintefeldt and a few adjutants to a ridge to the east of Prosek from where he could see the entire Austrian positions.
-While his columns rested, Frederick spent some time inspecting these positions with his spyglass and finally decide to engage battle on the same day, considering that any delay would just allow Charles' army to be reinforced from Kolin.
+While his columns rested, Frederick spent some time inspecting these positions with his spyglass and finally decided to engage battle on the same day, considering that any delay would just allow Charles' army to be reinforced from Kolin.

-Frederick had already ordered to deploy his army in two lines with a reserve.
+Frederick had already ordered his army to deploy in two lines with a reserve.
 His own corps formed the right wing while Schwerin's Army formed the stronger left wing.
 However to do so, Schwerin had to reverse the tactical order of his column, a manoeuvre which took some time.
-Frederick then ordered to march leftwards by line towards Unter-Poczernitz.
+Frederick then ordered the army to march leftwards by line towards Unter-Poczernitz.
 The first line consisted of 40 bns and 43 sqns in addition to the 5 grenadier bns forming the two flank guards; the second line counted 21 bns and 25 sqns; the Reserve had 45 sqns.
 From the 82 field pieces, 20 were deployed on the left wing to support the initial attack.
-Baggage were assembled at Gbell where they formed a laager.
+Baggage was assembled at Gbell where they formed a laager.
 II./Alt Württemberg Fusiliers and I./Manstein, the Foot Jägers and Seydlitz Hussars were left behind to protect this laager.